 Any change in the management VRF configuration takes effect immediately for TFTP.
-You cannot change in the management VRF configuration while TFTP is in progress.
+You cannot change in the management VRF configuration while a TFTP file transfer is in progress.

 The TFTP source interface configuration command ip tftp source-interface must be compatible with the management VRF configuration.